Wraparound Transactions in Texas

 Wraparound financing is sometimes referred to as subordinate-lien financing.

-Closing documents include the usual note, deed, and deed of trust (suitably adapted to a wraparound transaction) but these documents may not sufficiently cover all the miscellaneous wrap details involved.
-These additional details should be contained and summarized in a comprehensive wraparound agreement signed by seller and buyer at closing.
-Accordingly, core wrap closing documents should include:
+Essential documents include the usual note, deed, and deed of trust (all suitably customized for a wraparound transaction)—but since these documents may not sufficiently cover all the miscellaneous wrap details involved, a comprehensive wraparound agreement should be included as well.
+A complete package of wrap documents would therefore include a:

-(4) a wraparound agreement covering miscellaneous details of the wrap; and
+(8) wraparound agreement covering miscellaneous details of the wrap.

 A short-term note for part of the down payment may also be included.
 For example, the seller-lender might agree to accept $20,000 down—$10,000 at closing and $10,000 paid over the next 180 days.
 For this, one needs to add a down payment note to the above document list.